We all have our favourites, but is your palate getting a bit bored?

 A Mysterious Italian

 The chances are you’ve heard of the Piedmont region in Northern Italy, but have you heard of its sub-region of Roero?
 Or the grape known as Arneis?
 If not, then you’re in for a treat.
 I offer no apologies for including another Italian white because there are so many surprises yet to uncover, and this Roero Arneis from Fratelli Ponte is one of them.
-It is also another wine that is made by aging on the lees which adds complexity to the classic Italian white characteristics of flowers and crisp stone and citrus fruits, plus this one gets bonus points for having a gorgeous label too.
+It is also another wine that is made by ageing on the lees which adds complexity to the classic Italian white characteristics of flowers and crisp stone and citrus fruits, plus this one gets bonus points for having a gorgeous label too.

 An Aussie Alternative

 All Australian reds taste pretty similar, right?
 After all, the climate isn’t exactly diverse.
-Well think again.
+Well, think again.
 Not only do the larger, more well-known wine regions have pretty distinct characteristics, but the regions-within-regions produce their very own nuanced differences too.
 If you’re wondering about the origins of The Pride of the Fleurieu Cabernet Sauvignon from Dandelion Vineyards, there’s a very big clue in the name.
 Fleurieu refers to the coastal peninsula south of Adelaide in South Australia.
 The proximity to the sea provides the grapes with more lifted, aromatic flavours, although the traditional Aussie Cabernet notes are still all present and correct.

 No matter how many wine regions you’re familiar with, there are probably more out there that you haven’t heard of yet.
 But don’t think of this as a shortcoming – see it as an opportunity to continue your ongoing quest for vinous discovery.